Skip to content

 Exam traps

-• BPDU Guard usually err-disables the port.
+• BPDU Guard err-disables the port.
+Root Guard sets root-inconsistent state and recovers by itself.